Take a second to think about the impact of that figure.

 2. Make it personal or don’t bother making it at all.

 A lack of relevancy is one of the most dangerous aspects of classroom learning or any kind of learning for that matter.
 If it’s not relevant, it will not be paid attention to and therefore not retained, not applied and simply gone to waste.
 With the ability for modern learning technology to personalize learning by addressing each learner’s knowledge gaps, there’s no excuse for any organization to deliver irrelevant learning.

 3. Reinforce training by making it a part of everyday.

 As I mentioned earlier, the nature of the forgetting curve will cause employees to quickly forget what they’ve learned unless it’s reinforced.
-If you know that classroom learning will never go away in your organization, then reinforcement with eLearning is simply something you must start doing.
+If you know that classroom learning will never go away in your organization, then reinforcement with modern learning is simply something you must start doing.
 Many studies have shown that by reinforcing learning over time (a process known as interval reinforcement or spaced practice), knowledge retention will increase significantly.
-The beauty of a modern eLearning platform is that it can allow for learning to be delivered in a manner that does not disrupt an employee’s work day.
+The beauty of a modern platform is that it can allow for learning to be delivered in a manner that doesn’t disrupt an employee’s work day.
 Whether it be on a mobile device, a tablet, a desktop computer or even a point-of-sale terminal, the learning should be where the employee is.